Norton Password Manager vs 1Password: which is the best for you?

 With 1Password, your first avenue of help is the Emergency Kit, which is a PDF document that contains your account details and passwords.
 Follow 1Password’s advice and store digital as well as printed copies of the Emergency Kit someplace safe.

-Meanwhile, 1Password’s Family, Teams, Business, and Enterprise users have another lifeline.
+Meanwhile, 1Password Family, Teams, Business, and Enterprise users have another lifeline.
 If you’re on one of those plans, you can request for the family organizer or team administrator to restore your access.

 Unfortunately, recovery is more difficult with Norton Password Manager.
-To start, you can only reset your account on mobile since you’ll need to use biometrics.
-There’s no recovery option if you’re on a desktop.
-Failing that, you’re on your own.
+To start, you can only reset your account on mobile since you need to use biometrics.
+Moreover, The Vault Access Recovery feature in Norton Password Manager allows you to set up a recovery key, which enables you to regain access to your vault if you forget your master password.

 Password generator